dee-sea/ChatGeppetto/README.md

 The text will be fed to the bot memory and will be used to generate subsequent answers.

-The add-on adds a "Read Page Content" entry in the context menu.
+The add-on adds a `Read Page Content` entry in the context menu.
 If you select this entry, the add-on will read the content of the current page and feed it to the bot memory.
 The bot will use this information to generate subsequent answers.